Instagram

 6. Navigate to Warwick Castle to watch live action jousting!

-On a week-long holiday from Wootton Wawen, you can cruise to Warwick Castle, said to be Britain’s greatest medieval experience.
+On a week-long holiday from Wootton Wawen, you can cruise to Warwick Castle and back, said to be Britain’s greatest medieval experience.
 The journey begins heading north along the Stratford Canal through the remains of the Forest of Arden.
 You’ll pass through the village of Lowsonford, with its Fleur de Lys pub, famous for its pies.
 At Lapworth Junction you’ll take the Lapworth Link and transfer onto the Grand Union Canal.
 The National Trust’s magnificent Baddesley Clinton moated manor house is a short walk away from there.
 Next you’ll boat through the 396-metre long Shrewley Tunnel and soon after you’ll reach the top of the flight of 21 locks at Hatton.
 The Hatton Locks Cafe and Hatton Arms pub are popular places to moor up for a break.
 In Warwick, moor at the Cape of Good Hope pub to visit Warwick Castle, where you can climb the ramparts and watch the Wars of the Roses Live!
 Jousting Specular.

 The journey to Warwick and back travels 28 miles, passes through 76 locks (38 each way) and takes around 23 hours.